Occupational Health & Safety Policy

 Our guided wizard walks you through every clause — no legal knowledge required.
 Attorney-drafted, South African law compliant.

-Appoint section 16(1) and 16(2) appointees and define responsibilities
+Appoint the Section 16(1) and 16(2) appointees in writing

 Frequently Asked Questions